Subway Discriminated Against a Disabled Applicant

 According to the United States Census conducted in 2018, about 40.6 million people account for the non-institutionalized population with a disability in the United States.
 This a major portion of the United States population.
 According to the Bureau of Labor Statistics, “In 2020, 17.9 percent of persons with a disability were employed, down from 19.3 percent in 2019, the U.S. Bureau of Labor Statistics reported today.
 For persons without a disability, 61.8 percent were employed in 2020, down from 66.3 percent in the prior year.”
 The ADA is designed to protect Americans with disabilities in the labor force.
 The labor statistics do not look promising, and may be a result of the current coronavirus pandemic.

 Seek Legal Assistance Today

-If your employer has failed to provide reasonable accommodations for your disability, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If your employer has failed to provide reasonable accommodations for your disability, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (201) 879-6986 to schedule a free case evaluation and receive experienced legal counsel.